Drag13/drag13.github.io/src/posts/rescript-react-vite-guide/content.md

 * * javascript.svg
 * Move the style.css file to the "src" folder.

-Your project structure should now be much cleaner.
+Your project structure should now be much cleaner and easier to use.

 ## Step 3: Install Dependencies
 Next, install the required dependencies for React, ReScript, and Vite.
 Run the following commands: